saranya-s-narayanan/Duelyst2-card-game/README.md

 # Clearing highlighting with otherClicked

+The otherClicked compares `gameState.clickMessage` with `cardClick` JsonNode variable for every event class.
+The gameState keeps track of the last click and if it not then a number of methods will be called in order to prepare the game for appropriate actions.
+Till now we are clearing card highlighting and subsequent tile highlighting by checking if the `gameState.SummonTileList` is null or not, if it is then `clearCardClicked( ActorRef out, GameState gameState, Player player)` will be called.
+This method has two helper methods `CardClicked.clearHighlightMiniCard` and `gameState.board.clearTileHighlighting`

 I have created a method `clearHighlighting(ActorRef, Board)` which is called in the otherClicked class as well as in the tileClicked class int places which simply reloads the tiles with the mode '0'.